Serge-Paul/Presentations/README.md

 Presentations:

 Following are a few presentations.
-You can download them from the “Latest Thinking” section from my blog: asiliconvalleyinsider.com.
+You can download them from the “Latest Thinking” section from my blog: asiliconvalleyinsider.blog.

 Cross Platform Mobile Development Tools